+Title: Writing Program Administrators as Diversity Practitioners: Assessing for Institutional Transformation

 Introduction

 This presentation originates from Kay Halasek’s and my experiences as writing program administrators asked to complete a program assessment of English 2367, a second-level writing course at Ohio State University.
 2367 is a research-based writing class, taught in departments across the university and at all Ohio State campuses.
 The English department offers several decimalized versions of 2367: a rhetoric-based academic writing section and literature, documentary, science and technology, and folklore sections.
 As part of the general education curriculum, all versions of 2367 meet the written communication level two requirement, which includes oral and visual communication.
 Most versions of 2367 also meet the “Social Diversity in the United States” requirement, which is the focus of our presentation here.